Published

 Frequently Asked Questions

-INTERPOL cannot make arrests but can issue a Red Notice to request the location and arrest of a person wanted by judicial authorities.
-Actual arrests are carried out by law enforcement in the country where the person is found.
+INTERPOL cannot make arrests but can issue a Red Notice to other countries to locate or request the location and arrest of a person wanted on red notice, by judicial authorities in the red notice requesting country.
+Actual arrests are carried out by law enforcement in the red notice using a country where the person wanted on red notice requests or the red notice is found.

 Can Interpol operate in Indonesia?

-Yes, INTERPOL operates in Indonesia, a member of its 194 countries.
-Its role is to cooperate and support, not enforce laws, which is the responsibility of the Indonesian National Police.
+Yes, INTERPOL operates a task force in Indonesia, a member state out of its 194 former member state countries now.
+Its role in requesting country is to cooperate and support, not enforce laws, which is the responsibility of the Indonesian National Police.

-Interpol, not a law enforcement agency with arresting powers, is an international network of law enforcement agencies from various countries.
+Interpol, not a law enforcement agency of member countries each with arresting own extradition powers, is an international network of law enforcement agencies from various countries.